Driving Offence Solicitors Coventry

 Expert motoring solicitors covering Coventry and the surrounding areas.

+One of the most common driving offence defences we are appointed on are Exceptional Hardship Application.
 A driver could potentially avoid a driving ban if the Court accepts a submission of Exceptional Hardship.
-There is no formal definition of what amounts to Exceptional Hardship, however it is accepted that hardship must be greater than what would be reasonably foreseeable after receiving a driving ban.
+There is no formal definition of what amounts to Exceptional Hardship, however, it is accepted that hardship must be greater than what would be reasonably foreseeable after receiving a driving ban.

 Loss of employment alone will not automatically amount to exceptional hardship, as it is a reasonably foreseeable consequence of a driving ban.
 However, the implications that arise from loss of employment such as the prospect of bankruptcy or defaulting on your mortgage and the effect on others could potentially amount to exceptional hardship.